-The appellant should understand that as per the terms of the brochure he was under the obligation to complete the project within 30 months from the date of allotment of the core house in question i.e. 18.10.2014.
-He could not complete the project by the stipulated date and it is also not known in absence of the completion certificate as to exactly when it was completed.
-The appellant as per the brochure should have intimated the respondent about the final price a reasonable time after 18.10.2014, but he having started intimating about it from 27.11.2018 has certainly violated the term.
-In this context, the observation of the learned Authority that the final price should have been fixed before 18.10.2014 is immaterial.
+The appellant should understand that as per the terms of the brochure he was under the obligation to complete the project within 30 months from the date of allotment of the core house in question.
+He could not complete the project by the stipulated date i.e. 15.10.2014 and it is also not known in absence of the completion certificate as to exactly when it was completed.
+The appellant as per the brochure should have intimated the respondent about the final price immediately after 15.10.2014, but he having started intimating about it from 29.11.2018 has certainly violated its term.